influxdata/docs-v2/content/v2.0/UI/organizations.md

     weight: 1
 ---

-Everything is scoped by organization.
-Tasks are owned by an organization.
-The organization has access to read/write endpoints.
-Organizations have "owners" and "members".
+Everything is scoped by/contained within organization--dashboards, tasks, buckets, users, !!collectors and scrapers!!.

 # Create Organization
     * Appears in upper right for users with permissions